 Total time 110 minutes x 3 sessions = 5.5 hours

 Take a break for 20 minutes in between each session.

-Passing is without doubt the most important skill soccer.
-A killer pass will set-up a teammate to score a goal.
-A ball should be passed cleanly to another player, this means that it will not be bobbling or bouncing towards them.
+Passing is, without a doubt, the most important skill in soccer.
+A killer pass will set up a teammate to score a goal.
+A ball should be passed cleanly to another player, this means that it’ll not be bobbling or bouncing towards them.

 Through balls can split the defense and cause big problems.
-Have a connection with the player that you are threading the ball through to – this can be by pointing or just a glance.
+Have a connection with the player that you’re threading the ball through to – this can be by pointing or just a glance.

 When you master the basics of control, you can use your toes.
 This will set you up to go on a dribble.
 If the ball is coming at you from height, you can also use your toes to cushion the ball – you gradually lower your foot 1cm as the ball connects.